psusecurity/psusecurity.github.io/README.md

  - Use program header table to get the value of one memory from core dump.
 You could refer to detailed information from Reference 6
  - The loading locations of libraries can be learned from the core dump
+ - In the trace, the `rep` instruction has been extracted into multiple instructions according to the loop inside

 ## Submission